-Here are five NBA superstars who were overlooked in their draft year but went on to prove everyone they should have been picked higher
+Here are five NBA stars who were little overlooked draft picks but went on to prove everyone they should have been chosen earlier

 Draymond Green, 35th pick

 The power forward often regarded as an undersized center was drafted as the 35th pick in 2012 by the Golden State Warriors.
 Throughout his first six years in the NBA, Green blossomed into one of the top defensive players in the league after being named the Defensive Player of the Year in 2017, all while leading the league in steals.